sharm76/ced/github_classroom.md

 </p>

 <br><b>Autograding</b> feature of the GitHub Classroom can be used to set test cases by adding inputs and corresponding outputs along with the setup and run command while creating the assignment.
-To ensure that no test case run infinitely, the timeout option is used.
+To ensure that no test case runs infinitely, the timeout option is used.
 Points earned for each passed test case can be added while creating the test case.
 <p align="center">
   <kbd>
     <img alt="GitHub Classroom-Autograding" src="pics/Autograding.PNG">